Adarsh-Bhayani/mcp-sqlserver-pro/README.md

 - [ ] Configure .env file with database details
 - [ ] Test database connection
 - [ ] Configure Claude Desktop
-- [ ] Start using 35+ database tools!
+- [ ] Start using 9 powerful database tools with 40+ actions!

-**Ready to get started?** Follow the installation guide above and unlock the full power of your SQL Server database with AI assistance! 🚀
+**Ready to get started?** Follow the installation guide above and unlock the full power of your SQL Server database with enhanced AI assistance! 🚀